microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/educationcsvdataprovider.md

 # educationCsvDataProvider resource type

-Used to set up the school data synchronization profile when CSV files are the input source.
+CSV data provider for setting up a school data synchronization profile where CSV files are the input source.

 Derived from [educationSynchronizationDataProvider](educationsynchronizationdataprovider.md).